timm167/lms-frontend-local/README.md

 ## Quick Start

-1. Ensure localhost 8000 is free, or otherwise manually change the base_url in the frontend at src/service/base_url.
+### 1. Ensure localhost 8000 is free
+Otherwise you can manually change the base_url in the frontend at src/service/base_url after cloning.

-2. ## Deploy Backend
+### 2. Deploy Backend
 ### Macbook /Linux
 ```
 pip install python3